hbctraining/versioning_data_scripts/02_GitKraken.md

 <img src="img/2.new-setup2.png" width="700" align="center">

+When connecting GitHub to GitKraken, make sure that the authorization is performed on either Chrome or Firefox and not on Internet explorer.

 Once you sign in, GitKraken will take you to it's Welcome screen.
 At this point, you are ready to start working with a repository.

 ## Version Controlling a directory of files